 - What makes a leader?
 Why was Moshe chosen to lead the Jewish people?
 What do the incidents of Shemot Chapters 2-4 suggest?

-- Moshe's early religiosity – What was Moshe's religious outlook before being called by Hashem at the Burning Bush?
-How aware was he of his Israelite background?
+- Moshe's early religiosity – What was Moshe's religious outlook before being appointed by Hashem at the Burning Bush?
+How knowledgable was he of his Israelite background?
 How aware was he of Hashem?
 What does Moshe's decision to marry the Midianite Zipporah suggest?
 See Moshe's Family Life and Mystery at the Malon.

-- Family life – What toll does leadership take on the quality of one's family life?
-How did Moshe's duties affect his relationship with Tzipporah?
+- Family life – What toll does leadership take on the quality of the leader's family life?
+How did Moshe's national duties affect his relationship with Tzipporah?
 See אחר שלוחיה, Mystery at the Malon, Moshe's Family Life, and Miryam's Critique of Moshe and his Cushite Marriage.

 - Impediments to leadership – Moshe is described as being "כְבַד פֶּה וּכְבַד לָשׁוֹן".
 Why would Hashem choose an orator with speech difficulties?
 How might this choice have affected Moshe's ability to lead?
 How might have it affected the nation's perception of him?
 See Moshe's Speech Impediment.